r4tahir/Shopfiy-Challenge-ImageStore/README.md

-# How to Use
+# How to Use/Dependencies

-This Project uses the Unsplash API to generate photos on the search of a word/sentence.
+This Project uses the Unsplash API to generate photos on the search of a word/sentence. (npm install unsplash-js)

-Used Bootstrap for some UI features as well.
+Used Bootstrap for some UI features as well. (npm install react-bootstrap bootstrap)

 # You have $5 in your account to buy photos priced at $5 each, after you run out of funds you can still use the platform in viewing mode.